 Yokosuka P1Y Ginga

-The Yokosuka P1Y Ginga was a twin-engine, land-based bomber developed for the Japanese Imperial Navy in World War II.
+The Yokosuka P1Y Ginga was a twin-engine, land-based bomber that was developed for the Japanese Imperial Navy during World War II.

-It was the successor to the Mitsubishi G4M and given the Allied reporting name “Frances”.
+The P1Y was considered the successor to the Mitsubishi G4M and was given the Allied reporting name “Frances”.

-As the result, the construction suffered from excess complexity, difficulty of manufacture, and poor serviceability.
+The Yokosuka Naval Air Technical Arsenal was responsible for the design of the P1Y, which ultimately suffered from excess complexity, difficulty of manufacture, and poor serviceability.

-Problems with the availability of enough reliable Nakajima Homare engines led to their replacement by the Mitsubishi Kasei in the P1Y2-S night-fighter version.
+The unavailability of reliable Nakajima Homare engines led to their replacement by the Mitsubishi Kasei in the P1Y2-S night-fighter version.

 A night fighter version, the P1Y2-S Kyokko, with Mitsubishi Kasei engines, was equipped with radar and Schräge Musik-style upward-firing as well as forward-firing 20 mm cannon.

-A total of 96 were produced by Kawanishi but due to inadequate high-altitude performance against the B-29 Superfortress, many were converted back to Ginga bombers.
+Kawanishi produced a total of 96 Kyokko aircraft, but due to inadequate high-altitude performance against the B-29 Superfortress, many were converted back to Ginga bombers.

 Variants